-Step slowly through the code using F10 and observe that the task reads the contents and interprets it as an INTERRUPT\EVENT.
-It calls fnEthernetEvent() to learn about the length of the received frame and to get a pointer to it - use F11 to step into this routine if you would like to see its internal workings, which I will not discuss here.
+Step slowly through the code using F10 and observe that the task reads the contents and interprets it as an INTERRUPT_EVENT.
+It calls fnEthernetEvent() to learn about the length of the received frame and to get a pointer to it - use F11 to step into this routine if you would like to see its internal workings, which I will not discuss here apart from to say that the EMAC in the M5225X uses buffer descriptors to coordinate Ethernet frames in RAM.
+These buffers were configured when the Ethernet interface was initialised and the routine retrieves the relevant information about where the frame is and how long it is...

-You will see that the pointer to the frame is called $rx\frame$ and it is defined as a pointer to an ETHERNET\FRAME.
+You will see that the pointer to the frame is called rx_frame and it is defined as a pointer to an ETHERNET_FRAME.
 Now, as we all know, a pointer is just a pointer - but the fact that it is defined as a pointer to a certain structure will help us greatly to interpret the contents of the received frame.
 We will first look at the frame as it is in memory and then how it looks in the debugger as a structure.